Netherton Moor Road, Huddersfield,

 In My Heart

-This week's book of the week was 'In My Heart: A Book of Feelings' by Jo Witek.
+This week's book was 'In My Heart: A Book of Feelings' by Jo Witek.
 We talked about emotions and how we felt at Forest School.

 "I felt grateful that I am outside with nature."